lsoft/DpdtInject/README.md

 #### SubsetAndOrderConstructorSetting

 Dpdt will take the only constructors that have a parameters with the types selected in this setting and in the same order, and additional arguments may exists before or after the selected.
-For example `.Setup<SubsetAndOrderConstructorSetting<int, long>>()` will choose the following constructors `MyClass(..., string a, int b, long c)` `MyClass(int a, long b)` `MyClass(int a, long b, string c, ...)`.
+For example `.Setup<SubsetAndOrderConstructorSetting<int, long>>()` will choose the following constructors `MyClass(..., int b, long c)` `MyClass(int a, long b)` `MyClass(int a, long b, ...)`.

 #### SubsetNoOrderConstructorSetting

 Dpdt will take the only constructors that have a parameters with the types selected in this setting and their order does not matters, any additional arguments may exists.
 For example `.Setup<SubsetNoOrderConstructorSetting<int, long>>()` will choose the following constructors `MyClass(long a, int b)` `MyClass(int a, long b)` `MyClass(..., int a, ... long b, ...)` `MyClass(..., long a, ..., int b, ...)`.

-Please make note: `in` `readonly` and `ref` modifiers of the constructor arguments will take into account.
+Please make note: `in` `readonly` and `ref` modifiers of the constructor arguments will not taken into account.

 ## Debugging your clusters and conditional clauses